Tamaramoh12/reading-notes/Read03.md

 Version control ability | Version control ability can't make collaborate | Collaborate

-as a begining I think it is enough to know, away from technical details.
+as a beginning I think it is enough to know, away from technical details.

 Another time we will continue and dig in the details.